 Thursday – Skagway

-The most popular tour in Skagway is a day ride on the White Pass Railroad.
+The most popular tour in Skagway is a day ride on the White Pass Railroad, originally built for the gold rush.
 It’s known for gorgeous views along the ride, vintage cars, steep grades, and pretty impressive engineering.
 If you’re going to do it, take the train one-way and bus the other so you can see Emerald Lake and a few other photo stops.

 Alternatively, rent a car for the day and drive yourself into the Yukon.
 Avis has a shockingly expensive location in Skagway, but it’s still cheaper than the train.
 This guide does a great job summarizing wildlife viewing spots.

-If you make it back in time, it’s also worth checking out one of the ranger-led historical tours, but not worth rearranging your whole schedule for.
+If you make it back in time, it’s also worth checking out one of the ranger-led tours of historical sites, but not worth rearranging your whole schedule for.

 >>>>> Related Post: Skagway holds a special spot in my heart since it led to my engagement.